The main rate of Corporation tax of 19% which applies to all companies regardless of size will cease to apply from 1 April 2023.

 Capital expenditure is also excluded, although this may qualify for a deduction under the capital allowances regime.

-Assets subject to capital gains tax (normally land and buildings and goodwill or intellectual property) are dealt with separately from trading profits and losses.
+Capital assets (e.g. land and buildings) are dealt with separately from trading profits and losses.

-The proceeds of a sale, less the original purchase cost and an allowance for inflation, are taxable as a capital gain.
-The capital gain is added to trading profits and the total determines the applicable tax rate.
+The proceeds of a sale, less the original purchase cost and an allowance for inflation (frozen at December 2017), are taxable as a chargeable gain.
+The chargeable gain is added to other income and the total taxable profits determines the applicable rate of tax.
 Different rules apply for the relief of losses (see below).

 Trading losses can be offset against profits to obtain tax relief in a number of ways:

 Capital losses are more restricted in their use, they can only be offset against capital gains and only in the current or later years (there is no carry back).
-However, gains and losses can be transferred around a group so taxed as the most beneficial rate.
+However, gains and losses can be transferred around a group so that the group suffers tax at the most beneficial rate.

-Payment is due 9 months and one day from the end of the accounting period for small companies.
+Payment of corporation tax is normally due 9 months and one day from the end of the accounting period for small companies.

-Large companies have to make their payments in four quarterly instalments, commencing in the 7th month of the year to which the charge relates.
+Large companies have to make their payments in four quarterly instalments.
+In a 12 month accounting period, this will commence in the 7th month of the year to which the charge relates.

 Very large companies have to make their payments in four quarterly instalments, commencing in the 3rd month of the year to which the charge relates.
 In a 12 month accounting period, this will be the 14th day of months 3, 6, 9 and 12 of the accounting period.